 Many GIS teachers do not own cars and rely on public transport and taxis to move around the city.
 Taxis are very cheap in comparison to the UK and Australia.
-A 10 km taxi ride costs approximately RM13.00.
+Many other staff use private car hire apps such as Grab to transport themselves around the city.
+A 10 km taxi ride costs approximately RM14.00.
 Many teachers living in the same condominium or near to each other share a regular taxi to school each day.
 There is a good interconnecting system of rail, light rail and monorail services around the city and a newly constructed express train runs from Central Station to KL International Airport.
 Main trains travel South to Singapore and North to Ipoh, Penang and Thailand.
 Bus travel within the city is a little erratic, but long distance bus services provide good and incredibly cheap connections to other parts of Malaysia and Singapore.